 - Execute a secure “go live”

 We think it’s important to be on the latest version of Cognos.
-So we’ve put together a Cognos Upgrade Kit to enhance your upgrade process.
-The Upgrade Kit contains: recordings of two relevant webinars (one on the Cognos upgrade process, and another that ensures you're prepared for the process), the aforementioned Cognos Upgrade white paper, and a document that explains how to convert Query Studio objects to Report Studio en masse.
+So we’ve put together a Cognos Upgrade Resource List to enhance your upgrade process.
+The Upgrade Resource List contains: recordings of two relevant webinars (one on the Cognos upgrade process, and another that ensures you're prepared for the process), the aforementioned Cognos Upgrade white paper, and a document that explains how to convert Query Studio objects to Report Studio en masse.
 Download it here.